Wednesday, July 24, 2024

 “Best place would be at the Barnacle,” I suggest.
 “I’ll call Red, see if she can spread the word to get as many of them there as possible.”

-RELEASE is available on Amazon for Paperback and Kindle.
+RELEASE is available on Amazon for paperback and kindle.
 Read for free on Kindle Unlimited.

 Tuesday, December 19, 2023